 However, when Lincoln County was formed in 1869, and the fledgling settlement became the new County Seat, the town’s name was changed to Lincoln.

-Before long, the county and the town were populated by a number of cattle barons and cowboys, in addition to the Spanish settlers.
-In the early 1870s, two men, by the names of Lawrence Murphy and James Dolan owned the only store in Lincoln County, the largest county in the nation, covering 1/5 of New Mexico territory.
+Before long, the county and the town were populated by several cattle barons and cowboys, in addition to the Spanish settlers.
+In the early 1870s, two men named Lawrence Murphy and James Dolan owned the only store in Lincoln County, the largest county in the nation, covering 1/5 of New Mexico territory.
 The pair not only owned Murphy & Dolan Mercantile and Banking, but they also owned large cattle ranches, and having influential territorial ties to officials in Santa Fe, the merchants could obtain several lucrative contracts with the military at Fort Stanton.

 Before long, the two men monopolized the trade of the county, controlling pricing, making immense profits on their goods, and virtually having a hand in nearly every part of the economy of the large county.
 The merchants, along with their allies, which included local law enforcement, were familiarly known as “The House.”

 For obvious reasons, Murphy and his allies were disliked by the small farmers in Lincoln County, as they were forced to pay high costs for their goods while, at the same time, accepting low prices for their cattle.